Matriks404/yt-subscriptions-last-seen-highlight/README.md

 ## Known major issues

-If you use YouTube's dark theme, the default style of highlighted video will not be easy on your eyes and it will be hard to read (see issue #4).
+If you use YouTube's dark theme, the default style of highlighted video will not be easy on your eyes and it will be hard to read.

 ## Contributing